Columbia Indoor Pool: History

 The pool facility was originally built in 1927 as a bathhouse and outdoor pool.
 The building was designed by Knighton and Howell, Architects and Engineers.

 In 1975, a roof was constructed over the existing pool to enclose for year-round use, making it Portland's first public indoor pool.
 The structure was designed by Loyal Lang and is of architectural note as one of the only wooden dome structures in the Pacific Northwest.
 It has a unique and iconic structural system with a large skylight directing daylight into the pool.

 Since 2008, the facility has fallen into increasing disrepair due to its age and deferred maintenance.

 Financial Difficulties

 In the Spring of 2019, the Portland City Council approved a $5.6 billion budget that would close several facilities throughout the city, including closing Columbia Pool by July 2020.
 In response, neighborhood organizers conducted several advocacy events throughout 2019 and 2020, which received positive coverage in local media.
 On March 6, Mayor Ted Wheeler announced the Portland City Council would fund Columbia Pool for another year, though the July 2021.

 The City of Portland budgeted $453,428 in one-time funding provided to keep the pool open for the 2020-2021 fiscal year.
-That finding would support operations but would not address the maintenance shortfall.
+That funding would support operations but would not address the maintenance shortfall.
 Studies showed that many facility components were beyond their useful life, and major upgrades would be required at estimated $2.0-5.0 million cost.
 A further $90,000 per year in ongoing maintenance would be required following these repairs.